primus-labs/zkFHE-Network-Docs/PADO-Contracts.md

 Worker Management Contract include Worker registration and staking, updating Worker information, obtaining Worker information, Worker exiting PADO Network, selecting Workers to run the task, getting task workers and data encryption public key.

+PADO Network contains two types of workers.
+One is the native worker registered by calling the register method of the Worker Management Contract.
+And the other is the EigenWorker registered by calling the registerEigenOperator method of the Worker Management Contract based on the EigenLayer framework, the EigenWorker is the operator of EigenLayer and is registered with the PADO Network AVS, for details, please refer to [register EigenLayer operator to PADO Network AVS](# Register operator to avs).

 The following are the main interfaces:

 ```solidity